OpenStack Neutron ML2 and Cumulus Linux

 cumulus@switch:~$ sudo systemctl restart restserver

-Additional REST API calls have been added to support the configuration of bridge using the bridge name instead of network ID.
+Additional REST API calls have been added to support bridge configuration using the bridge name instead of network ID.

 root@neutron:~# git clone https://github.com/CumulusNetworks/networking-cumulus.git root@neutron:~# cd networking-cumulus root@neutron:~# python setup.py install root@neutron:~# neutron-db-manage upgrade head